Back

 There have been two rounds of Individual Protection.
 Individual protection is available to those without Primary Protection or a previous form of Individual Protection.
 It can be combined with Enhanced Protection or any form of Fixed Protection.

 Individual Protection 2014 was available to those with relevant pension values of more than £1.25m on 5 April 2014.
-It allows individuals to retain that relevant amount as their LTA, subject to a maximum of £1.5m.
+It now means a client’s LSDBA matches the value of their rights on 5 April 2014 subject to a maximum of £1.5m.
+A client’s LSA will be equal to 25% of their LSDBA.

 Individual Protection 2016 is available to those with relevant pension values of more than £1m on 5 April 2016.
-It allows individuals to retain that relevant amount as their LTA, subject to a maximum of £1.25m.
+It now means a client’s LSDBA matches the value of their rights on 5 April 2016 subject to a maximum of £1.25m.
+A client’s LSA will be equal to 25% of their LSDBA.

 Individual Protection 2014 can no longer be applied for but it is still possible to apply for Individual Protection 2016, which can only be done online – details can be found on GOV.UK